fredriclam/love-fall-jam/README.md

 Sounds produced on [BeepBox](https://www.beepbox.co).
 Made using only hand-rolled asset and code, on an open-source framework.
 Inspired by the likes of Rockman and Risk of Rain.
 Fueled by coffee and bubble tea.

 ![In-game screenshot](https://raw.githubusercontent.com/fredriclam/love-fall-jam/master/preview.png)

+### Technical

+The game can be run using LOVE2D, which runs main.lua.
+Other scripts are required by the main script to play.